Cut through complexity.

 The rules for sustainability are not isolated.
 To apply them, we go through our ABCD process.

 Everything starts with awareness.
 We need to understand how to define sustainability and what it means for individuals, business and other organizations, society, and ultimately the Earth.
 We use a science-based and ‘whole-systems’ definition as a firm foundation to build a vision of what your sustainable organization looks like in the future.

 This step uses the four sustainability principles to conduct a sustainability ‘gap analysis’ of the major flows and impacts of the organisation to see how its activities are running counter to sustainability principles.
 This way we assist organisations to identify critical sustainability issues, their business implications, and strategic opportunities for change.

 Now that we have identified the gap between where we are today (current reality) and where we want to go (vision), we can start to think about innovations and solutions.
-These will incrementally bring us closer to a sustainable product, service or organisation.
+These will bring us step by step closer to a sustainable product, service or organisation.
 We are clear on what success looks like, and which process we must set up or change in order to get us there.

 Devise a plan

 What do we need to do, and when should we do it?
-What are the first steps and “low hanging fruits” that will bring quicker benefits, and what needs longer term planning?
+What are the first steps and “low hanging fruit” that will bring quicker benefits, and what needs longer term planning?
 Through a set of prioritization questions we can design a pathway that keeps the goal in mind with maximum flexibility and benefits.
 We make this plan together so you can get started quickly on your path to a sustainable future.